-The first four contributions relate to institutions and their impact on entrepreneurship, their character is more theoretical.
-More precisely, these contributions zero in on how institutions regarding competition, intellectual property rights (IPRs), venture capital, commercialization of university-based inventions, and, finally, taxes influence the extent and type of entrepreneurship that is undertaken.
+The first four contributions relate to institutions and their impact on entrepreneurship; their character is more theoretical.
+More precisely, these contributions zeroes in on how institutions regarding competition, intellectual property rights, venture capital, commercialization of university-based inventions and, finally, taxes influence the extent and type of entrepreneurship.
 Some of the articles also contain empirical analyses, but the main thrust is theoretical.

 The second set of articles is empirical, deploying unique data down to the individual level.
-Initially, a comparative study of the extent and performance of spinoff firms in the private business sector is undertaken, followed by a similar analysis of spinoffs from the university sector, i.e. academic entrepreneurship.
+Initially a comparative study of the extent and performance of spinoff firms in the private business sector is undertaken, followed by a similar analysis of spinoffs from the university sector, i.e. academic entrepreneurship.
 The latter study focuses on the payoff for academics that transcend into entrepreneurship.
-The subsequent article compares and contrasts billionaire entrepreneurs with a broader sample of the self-employed.
-While the final article looks at high-impact firms, and their societal contributions compared with firms serving primarily as a means of self-employment.
+The subsequent article looks at the high-impact firms and their societal contributions as compared to firms serving primarily as a means of selfemployment.